ReiNoIkari/Morphological-Image-Processing/morpho.md

 ## Conclusion

-During this study, we took a look at some mathematical morphology processes allowing the data treatment in binary images.
-We saw that it exists different kind of approaches to study the morphological mathematics of an image accoording to the final aim of the user.
-More, those approaches can be implemented from different ways and hasn't necessarly the sames results when running.
-We didn't find any relevant plugin to compare for some ImageJ's functions.
+Mathematical morphology have nowadays a very diversified range of application fields from the mining exploitation to the biology, passing by the medical science or the geophysic.

+During this study, we took a look at some mathematical morphology processes allowing the data treatment in binary images with ImageJ.
+Throughout our study we approached different  ways to treat images depending on what the user aims.
+More than this, those treatments can be implemented from different ways and hasn't necessarly the sames results when running.
+Unfortunately, we didn't find any plugin considered relevant to compare with ImageJ's functions, according to our goal.
+However, the benchmark and the structuring diagonal element we made taught us well about how parameters can influence the results in term of runtime statistics and display.
+Otherwise, other binary functions could have been studied such as thinning or watershed.

-Image Processing is a wide domain that contain numerous branches and applications (from **quelque chose** to robot vision).
-What we studied is just a tiny part of the whole tools proposed by ImageJ.
+ Image Processing is a wide domain that contain numerous branches and applications (from biomedical use to robot vision).
+ImageJ offers many essential ways to perform Image Processing and what we studied is just a tiny part of the whole tools proposed.
+Those years, the deep learning principal has performed a major breakthrough in a whole bunch of domains.
+Maybe a projection to Image Processing with ImageJ could be interesting.

-Other notions such as thinning or watershed could have also been studied or presented in the topic.

 References test [^GIL2002],[^LEG2016],[^GON1992],[^HAR1992],[^JAI1989],[^VER1991]